 You also might consider a stay in Waterford, or at least a long day trip to the area, if you want your Irish mental stimulation to include a dose of history.
 This is the home of Thomas Francis Meagher, who was one of the great heroes of the Irish Revolution (as well as, somewhat incredibly, the American Civil War).
 Timothy Egan’s stunning account, described as both rollicking and haunting, is a good place to start, not just for information about Meagher, but for a better understanding of a dark yet inspiring era of Irish history that doesn’t get proper attention in history books.
 A sidewalk café or some similar public venue in Meagher’s own hometown is the perfect place to sit and learn this history.

-so above cover points thats shows Ireland For Intellectuals: 5 Ways To Stimulate Your Mind On The Emerald Isle
+And last but not least visit Game of Thrones filming locations in Northern Ireland. so above cover points, that’s shows Ireland For Intellectuals: 5 Ways To Stimulate Your Mind On The Emerald Isle

 Charvi Shah is the co-founder of Love with Travel Blog.
 She loves helping people unplug from the chaos, follow their bliss, travel more and create better memories.
 She inspires many people to travel more!
 Charvi`s travel focus on cultural immersion, authentic discovery and incredible journeys.
 She has a strong passion for ecotourism and aims to promote responsible travel experiences.